Chemical Testing for Blood Alcohol Content Levels

 - A person, who within the preceding 7 years, has been convicted of or pleaded guilty to 3 or more OVI violations cannot be granted limited privileges.

 Every member of our legal team is driven to help you gain your freedom - we do not settle for the easiest outcome.
 Because of this, we pour over every single detail surrounding your arrest, including evidence and procedure used by the arresting officers.
 We are motivated by a higher cause, and tirelessly fight for men and women across the region.
-This includes communities throughout Dublin, Reynoldsburg, Upper Arlington, Hilliard, Westerville, Worthington, and nearby areas.
+This includes communities throughout Hamilton, Norwood, Sharonville, Forest Park, Middletown, Loveland, and nearby areas.

-To schedule a free consultation to go over the specifics of your case with a DUI attorney in Franklin County, call(513) 339-6289 today.
+To schedule a free consultation to go over the specifics of your case with a DUI attorney in Hamilton County, call(513) 399-6289 today.
 Our firm will proudly discuss you options at no charge and will provide you with the level of legal counsel expected from a strong and committed legal practice.